Office of the Provost

 Proposal and Award Guidelines

-There are two categories of Professional Enhancement Grant:
+There are two categories for review of Professional Enhancement Grants:

 - Research Enhancement Grant (REG) is designed to support faculty’s scholarly research and creative production.

 - Teaching Enhancement Grant (TEG) aims to support faculty’s teaching and curriculum development.

 - Applicants should address questions regarding the form to their respective College representative(s) on the Faculty Development Committee or contact Stephanie Cassavaugh, Director, Office of Sponsored Programs and Research Services (OSPRS) at: 843-349-5030.